-As of December 31, 2013, the Board of Directors comprised 12 members.
+As of December 31, 2014, the Board of Directors comprised 12 members.
 It does not include any directors representing employees or employee shareholders.
-Following the appointment of Manisha Girotra as member of the Board at the General Shareholders' Meeting held on April 25, 2013, for a four-year term it comprises fine women and six directors of a nationality other than French.
-Since the Annual General Meeting on April 25, 2013, Technip met in advance the second threshold of 40% to be achieved by 2016.
+It comprises five women and six directors of a nationality other than French.
+Since the Annual General Meeting on April 25, 2013, Technip met in advance the second threshold of 40% to be achieved in 2016.
 In accordance with Article 6 of the AFEP-MEDEF Code, the Board regularly examines the balance in its composition, notably regarding the fair representation of women and men, nationalities and skills diversity.